firstsignal/activation-geometry-sentiment/README.md

 Chapter 6 lives in ch6-plurality-phase-slot.ipynb (GPU runtime recommended; Pythia-410m).(Loads weights via curl + local disk in the final cells — a workaround for an HF CDN incident on the day of the run; the standard Hub route works equally well.)

+Chapter 7 lives in ch7-one-clock-many-models.ipynb (chapter open; GPT-2 small runs on free-tier CPU in ~30 min — no GPU needed.
+Weights load via curl + local disk in the current cells, a workaround for an HF CDN incident on the day of the run; the standard Hub route works equally well on a normal day).

+## The transfer, animated

+A looping visualisation of ch7's result: the wave leaves Pythia's cube, crosses to GPT-2's, and takes hold at its own tempo — while the 2.7-cycle ghost that didn't survive the crossing flickers and dies to a faint trace.
+The rhythm travels; the tempo doesn't.

+**[▶ Watch it live](https://htmlpreview.github.io/?https://github.com/firstsignal/activation-geometry-sentiment/blob/main/p1-transfer.html)** · or open `p1-transfer.html` locally in any browser.